Car-Free Sunday 2022 impact on air quality in Brussels

-Outdoor air pollution is a major public health issue and, according to the WHO, causes 4.2 million premature deaths per year worldwide.
-Road traffic is one of the primary sources of air pollution in many big cities and agglomeration.
-For instance, nitrogen dioxide (NO2) and black carbon are mainly emitted by cars in the Brussels-Capital Region.
-During the last decade, several measures have been implemented to reduce the negative impacts of poor air quality caused by traffic.
-These measures include the low emissions zone concept and the introduction of mobility week that ends by the European Car-Free Day.
-This year on Sunday, September 19, the whole Brussels Region was free of traffic between 9:00 and 21:00, – that is an excellent example of European Car-Free Day implementation.
+Outdoor air pollution is a major public health issue, according to the WHO, air pollution causes 4.2 million premature deaths per year worldwide.
+Road traffic is one of the primary sources of air pollution in many big cities and agglomerations.
+For instance, nitrogen dioxide (NO2) and black carbon, soot and combustion-related pollutants are mainly emitted by cars in the Brussels-Capital Region.
+In the past 10 years, several actions including Plan Air Climate Energie (PACE), the development of sustainable transportation infrastructure (bicycle roads and secure parking, mobility projects, etc) as well as new low-emission zone (LEZ) limitations that bans usage of diesel cars with Euro 4 classification have been implemented to reduce the negative impacts of poor air quality caused by traffic.
+Moreover, for several years, Brussels actively participates in the European Car-Free Day to promote sustainable transportation among citizens and develop new mobility strategies.
+This year, on Sunday, September 18, the whole Brussels Region was free of traffic between 9:00 and 21:00, – that is an excellent example of European Car-Free Day implementation.

 Results and observations